-In this menu it is possible to remotely select the channel to be broadcast.
-Selection is possible via GPI, serial and Network card.
+In this menu it is possible to remotely select the channel to be broadcast or manage an MPX advertising split in output (option).
+The election is possible via GPI, serial and Network card.

 GPI status: status of the 8 available ports, from 7 to 0.